Area51 Project - Old Man to Renegade:

 Featured in Sledworthy Magazine

-Project Renegade didn't start out as a project at all.
-This was my first sled and my formal introduction to snowmobiling.
-I had gotten a taste for it from a few hap-hazard excursions on my Uncles Scandic 377, but owning your own machine makes a world of difference.
-This 1997 Skidoo Grand Touring 500 was bought used in 2003 so that if I crashed or lost interest in the sport I wouldn't be out too much money.
-I bought a 2-up touring sled with the intention that I could occasionally carry 2 people and have a rack for carrying ice fishing gear to my favourite ponds.
-After a couple seasons of snowmobiling, my riding style changed as our crew became more adapt to boondocking, hill climbing, generally fooling around, and riding solo almost all the time.
+This machine was bought used in 2003, my theory was if I crashed it or lost interest in the sport I wouldn't be out too much money compared to a brand new unit.
+I bought this 2-up touring sled with the intention of occasionally carrying two people and having a rack for carrying ice fishing gear to my favourite ponds.
+After a couple seasons of snowmobiling I developed my riding style, like most of the crew I became more adapt to boondocking, hill climbing, generally fooling around, and riding solo almost all the time.

 Now the choice was simple, purchase a new sled or invest a few dollars into the one sitting in the garage that was long paid off.
 For me the choice was clear.
 As much as I would love to be seated on a brand new REV chassis sled, my practical side prevailed and I knew that other expenses would have to take priority over riding an expensive new sled.
-I decided to transform my bland Grand Touring "Old Man" sled into what I’m sure Bombardier would have called a Renegade like they do their new 136" single seat sleds.
-This project was about achieving the best value per dollar spent, building a Renegade sled for a Renegade rider!
-LoL

-If you look at the guts of what separates a touring sled from a play sled, you will find more similarities than you’d think.
-Within the same model year, most of the s-2000 chassis frames are identical.
+If you look at the guts of what separates a touring sled from a play sled, you will find more similarities than differences.
+Within the same model year, most of the s-2000 chassis machines are identical.
 My Grand Touring and a 1997 Summit are both outfitted with a 136" track, similar suspension set ups, identical engines, and aside from clutching and gearing differences the rest is merely cosmetic.
 Driven with this new information my plan was set and the work began in late fall of 2006 as we eagerly awaited winter's arrival.

 The project began by striping off all the bits that defined this sled as a Grand Touring sled.
 First to go was the tall windshield followed by the low handlebars, rear view mirrors, rear rack, back rest, passenger foot rests, the 2-up seat, and of course the Grand Touring decals on the hood.